ESMValGroup/ESMValTool-website/_posts/2023-03-xx-New-release.md

 -	https://github.com/ESMValGroup/ESMValTool/releases/tag/v2.8.0
 -	https://github.com/ESMValGroup/ESMValCore/releases/tag/v2.8.0

-These version are available, as usual, on GitHub, conda-forge, PyPI and as containers.
+These versions are available, as usual, on GitHub, conda-forge, PyPI and as containers.

 Please refer to the Changelogs for an overview of the latest changes and additions:
 -	https://docs.esmvaltool.org/en/latest/changelog.html#v2-8-0
 -	https://docs.esmvaltool.org/projects/esmvalcore/en/latest/changelog.html#v2-8-0